dehezhang2/Notes/3103/CS3103_Operating_System.md

     * Starvation: Process keep waiting resources forever
   * When no process is in a critical section, any process that request entry to its critical section must be permitted to enter without delay
     * process with higher priority can be switch to the front by this requirement
-  * No assumptions are made about **relative process speeds or number of processes**
+  * No assumptions are made about **relative process speeds or number of processes** (regardless of speed and number, mutual exclusion must work)
-  * A process remains inside its critical section **for a finite time only**
+  * A process remains inside its critical section **for a finite time only** => avoid starvation

 * Hardware Support: (software solution is difficult to deal with the situation)

-  * Disabling Interrupt (**Do not work for multi-process systems !!!**)
+  * Disabling Interrupt: do not permit process switching while in the critical section (**Do not work for multi-process systems !!!**)

     * Uniprocessors only allow interleaving, no overlapping:

       * Recall: operation system switch the processes
-      * IO is disabled to access control
+      * I/O is disabled to access control

-    * to guarantee mutual exclusion: sufficient to prevent a process from being interrupted while it is in the critical section
+    * To guarantee mutual exclusion: sufficient to prevent a process from being interrupted while it is in the critical section

       ```pseudocode
       while(1){